-We all should be aiming to live as healthy as we can from the minute we wake up to the minute we wake up.
+We all should be aiming to live as healthy as we can from the minute we wake up to the minute we fall asleep.
 There are things we do, both big and small, that have an impact on our health every single day.
 If we can control them more often we can create healthier habits and those habits will lead to a healthier lifestyle.
 Some of the best daily habits for a healthy lifestyle won’t take up too much time and can be turned into those types of things you do without even thinking about it.

 There are some easy to do daily habits for a healthy lifestyle that will improve your overall health and are easy to integrate.
 That’s the ultimate goal, to get as healthy as possible without even really thinking about it.
 Of course, there are things that will require thought like eating right and working out but the small things will add up.
 As those small daily healthy habits start to add up they can make major changes to your health.
 All you need to do is start turning these small things into habits that you start to do without thinking about it.